Hedging with physical or cash settlement under transient multiplicative price impact: The pricing PDEs and main results

-\begin{remark}[Permanent impact] Observe that for only permanent impact, that means~for $h\equiv 0$, \eqref{eq:pricing pde bounded f} simplifies to the classical (frictionless) Black-Scholes pricing equation and hence the superhedging price for the large trader equals the Black-Scholes price for the option with payoff $H$. \end{remark}
+\begin{remark} Observe that for only permanent impact, that means~for $h\equiv 0$, \eqref{eq:pricing pde bounded f} simplifies to the classical (frictionless) Black-Scholes pricing equation and hence the superhedging price for the large trader equals the Black-Scholes price for the option with payoff $H$. \end{remark}

-\begin{remark}[Replicating the option payout] Under sufficient regularity, it turns out that a strategy can be constructed that is perfectly replicating the option payout from the (minimal) superhedging price.
+\begin{remark} Under sufficient regularity, it turns out that a strategy can be constructed that is perfectly replicating the option payout from the (minimal) superhedging price.
 This means, we have dynamic hedging in the sense of replication, like in the frictionless complete Black-Scholes model.

-To this end, suppose that a function $w\in C^{1,3,1}_b([0,T]\times \RR_+ \times \RR)$ solves the pricing pde \eqref{eq:pricing pde bounded f} with the boundary condition $w(T,\cdot) = H(\cdot)$.
+To this end, suppose that a function $w\in C^{1,3,1}_b([0,T]\times \RR_+ \times \RR)$ solves the pricing PDE \eqref{eq:pricing pde bounded f} with the boundary condition $w(T,\cdot) = H(\cdot)$.
 Then for any $\varepsilon>0$ a superhedging strategy with an initial cost of $w(0,s,y)+\varepsilon$ can be constructed as follows.
-Consider the self-financing strategy $(\beta, \assetsProcess)$ with $\beta_{0-} = w(0,s,y)+\varepsilon$, $\assetsProcess_0 = F^{-1}(f(y)w_S(0,s,y) + F(y)) - y$, meaning that a block trade of size $\Delta\assetsProcess_0 = \assetsProcess_0$ is performed at time 0, and
+Consider the self-financing strategy $(\assetbeta, \assetsProcess)$ with $\assetbeta_{0-} = w(0,s,y)+\varepsilon$, $\assetsProcess_0 = F^{-1}(f(y)w_s(0,s,y) + F(y)) - y$, meaning that a block trade of size $\Delta\assetsProcess_0 = \assetsProcess_0$ is performed at time 0, and

 where $\calY^\assetsProcess = Y^\assetsProcess - \assetsProcess$.
 Then by \cref{lemma:dynamics of DPP}, together with \eqref{eq:replicating strategy gen case} and \eqref{eq:pricing pde bounded f} we conclude that